TuomasHartikainen/Game-Library/README.md

 private void buttonLibraryGamePlay_Click(object sender, EventArgs e) {
     Button clickedButton = (Button)sender;
-    int i = int.Parse(clickedButton.Name.Replace("buttonLibraryGamePlay", "")); //Looks at which button was pressed string gameName = games[i].Name;
+    int i = int.Parse(clickedButton.Name.Replace("buttonLibraryGamePlay", "")); //Looks which button was pressed string gameName = games[i].Name;
     if (gameName == "Rock Paper Scissors") //If the pressed button name was Rock Paper Scissors then it starts the right game {
         Form2 form2 = new Form2();
         form2.ShowDialog();
     }
-    else if (gameName == "Tic Tac Toe") Else if the pressed button name was Tic Tac Toe then it starts the right game {
+    else if (gameName == "Tic Tac Toe") //Else if the pressed button name was Tic Tac Toe then it starts the right game {
         Form3 form3 = new Form3();
         form3.ShowDialog();